ecoshub/jin/README.md

 All functions tested with random data against __Node.js__.
 All test-path and test-value cases created automatically with __Node.js__.

-It provides parse, interpret, build and format tools.
+It provides parse, interpret, build and format tools for JSON.
 Third-party packages only used for the benchmark.
 No dependency need for core functions.

 ---